tito-arch/BABC-2/content/posts/step-by-step-guide-to-setting-up-microsoft-purview-with-watermarks.md

 ![](/uploads/2023-02-18-13_28_44-clipboard-1536x783.png)

-This is  only one feature out of many that **Microsof**t has to protect teams meetings there are other methods still that am going to cover so make sure you follow along and always keep it [**Bunnieabc**](https://blog.bunnieabc.com/)
+This is  only one feature out of many that **Microsof**t has to protect teams meetings there are other methods still that am going to cover so make sure you follow along and always keep it [**Bunnieabc **](https://blog.bunnieabc.com/) in the meantime watch the video below to understand more about Microsoft premiums and settings.

 {{< youtube zcfcDH4FbVo >}}